mikjf/panel_data_analysis/README.md

 #### -- Project Status: [Active]

 ## Objective
-When working with datasets, it is always important to properly understand the data we are tackiling.
-Cross-sectional data, time series data, panel data, pooled time series data.
-There are just so many.
+When working with datasets, it is always important to properly understand the data we are tackling.
+Cross-sectional data, time series data, panel data, pooled time series data, there are just so many.
 I therefore decided to research some articles specifically related to panel data to get to know this type of data better.
 The final goal is to create and adapt a theoretical walkthrough based on the existing resources found on the internet.

 ### Notebooks
 * [X](json_theory.ipynb)